rancher-sandbox/docs.rancherdesktop.io/docs/tutorials/working-with-webassembly.md

 Any shim installed there will automatically be copied into the VM and configured for the container engine when Rancher Desktop is started (installing a newer version of the `spin` shim will override the bundled version).

-## Developing Wasm applications with Rancher Desktop
+## Developing Wasm Applications with Rancher Desktop

 Developing Wasm applications on your local machine on top of Rancher Desktop typically involves below steps: